Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Stop 1: Charlene’s Bayside Restaurant and Cafe

-It’s a long day so you’ll want to fuel up for the journey.
+It’s a long day, so you’ll want to fuel up for the journey.
 The best way to do that is to start with breakfast in Whycocomagh at Charlene’s Bayside.
 I implore you to get the East Coast Breakfast on the menu.
-This is not just any breakfast, this is seafood for breakfast!
+This is not just any breakfast; this is seafood for breakfast!

 This breakfast blew me away, and it was by far my favorite breakfast I’d probably ever had.
 The crab cake was peppery and had potatoes in it, and the chowder was packed full of seafood.
-Plus the atmosphere at Charlene’s is like having breakfast in your grandmother’s house, and who doesn’t love that?
-A great start to your day driving the Cabot Trail!
+Plus, the atmosphere at Charlene’s is like having breakfast in your grandmother’s house, and who doesn’t love that?
+A great start to your day of driving the Cabot Trail!

 More Information: Charlene’s Bayside Restaurant Facebook